 4 – Stop making excuses.
 I just worked out yesterday.
 I’ll work out tomorrow.
 I haven’t eaten recently.
 I just ate.
 My joint hurts.
 My muscles are sore.
 I used to have all these excuses.
 JUST GO.
 If you haven’t eaten properly, chomp down something quick on your way out, if you just ate, walk slowly to the gym.
 Things don’t have to be perfect.

 5 – Lift weights for strength.
 Weight training and bodybuilding aren’t the same thing.
 Lifting weights can help build functional strength for sport and is good for your joints and bones.
 Bodybuilding is focused on cosmetics, and can lead to muscle imbalances and joint pain.
 Embrace weight training, forget about bodybuilding.
-If you want a recommendation, Mark Ripptoe has a great program for beginners to weight training.
+If you want a recommendation, Starting Strength by Mark Ripptoe is probably the most highly respected and widely used weight training program for beginners.
 I try to lift weights 3x a week, and play sports 3x a week.
 This is what I do instead of watching TV.

 7 – Forget gimmicks.
 There are a lot of gimmicky workout routines out there.
 Some are total crap, some work but are for pro bodybuilders.
 If you’re new, you don’t need gimmicks, you need a conservative, hard, kick your ass workout to give you basic fitness and to get used to the idea of pushing yourself.
 Most gimmicky workout routines tell you that you can get fit without pushing yourself or working hard, but you want to work hard; that’s how you grow mentally and physically.